yedhrab/DataScienceForStudents/README.md

 Just check 👀 the [Example Links](X%20-%20Example%20Links.md) and [Template of your links](0%20-%20Template%20of%20your%20links.md) to understand 🤔 the format of this repo

+> You can use [VsCode](https://code.visualstudio.com/docs/editor/versioncontrol) to do all of these instructions with graphical support 🚀

 - Clone this repo: `git clone https://github.com/yedhrab/DataScienceForStudents.git`
 - Go inside of this repo `cd DataScienceForStudents`
 - Check if repo updated `git pull`